bhumikasinghrk/python-ds-algorithms/data_structures/README.md

     def search(self, word: str) -> bool:
         """
-        Returns if the word is in the trie.
+        Returns True if the word is in the trie.
         """
-        current_trie = self
+        current_trie = self.head
         for index in range(1, len(word) + 1):
             node_index = ord(word[:index][-1]) - ord('a')
             if current_trie.child_nodes[node_index]: